REHS/RS Exam Online Prep Course

-Broken down by exam topic areas, this preparation course will give you the resources to pass the exam.
-Learn the types of information, and gain the depth of knowledge you'll need to be successful.
+Broken down by exam topic areas, this preparation course will give you the resources you need to pass the exam.
+Study the various topics you need to know, and gain the depth of knowledge you’ll need to be successful.

 Eliminate hours of unnecessary studying by targeting your efforts on relevant information.

 The UW Oshkosh exam prep course offers: